MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-webdeploy-iis-winrm.md

    - **Website Name**: `Default Web Site` (or the name of the website if you configured a different one earlier).<p />

-1. Edit the name of the release definition, click **Save**, and click **OK**.
+1. Edit the name of the release pipeline, click **Save**, and click **OK**.
 Note that the default environment is named Environment1, which you can edit by clicking directly on the name.

-You're now ready to create a release, which means to start the process of running the release definition with the artifacts produced by a specific build.
+You're now ready to create a release, which means to start the process of running the release pipeline with the artifacts produced by a specific build.
 This will result in deploying the build to IIS servers:

 [!INCLUDE [simple-create-release](../_shared/simple-create-release.md)]